511 Traffic Systems in Delaware

 The U.S. Department of Transportation, with the approval of the Federal Communications Commission, developed the Intelligent Transportation System (ITS) to increase traffic efficiency and safety on the nation's roadways.

 The ITS gathers information about almost everything that can impair the ability of motorists to arrive at their destination safely and smoothly, such as detours, accidents, road closures, poor weather conditions, and dangerous roadway surfaces.

 The master plan was to have a national system in which individuals throughout the country could simply dial 511 on their cell or landline phones and access this information.
-However, like many plans, this one has been slow to unfold.
-Much of the country, including Delaware, is still waiting to have the service activated in their state.
+While this service is not yet active in Delaware, you can use it in most other states.